 ~All our consultants are experienced with Acquisition, Project Management, Systems Engineering and Safety Engineering lifecycles

 ~We understand your budget matters and deliver to scale

-In addition to our human factors and system safety Associates below, Cortexia has developed a strong relationship with a number of Partners who provide complimentary services in organisation development, project management and culture.
+In addition to our human factors and system safety experts below, Cortexia has developed a strong relationship with a number of Partners who provide complimentary services in organisation development, project management and culture.
 Dr. Damien Armenis our Human Factors Expert, is the founder and Principal Consultant of Cortexia.

 Dr. Damien Armenis

 Founder & Principal Consultant

 Damien is a world recognised expert in the fields of human factors, safety and critical decision making.
 He completed his Honours thesis in Behavioural Finance and his PhD in 2006 focussing on naturalistic decision making and hypercognition and then went on to successfully lead a major human performance research program within the Department of Defence focussing on Human Factors and Distributed Cognition.
 Damien has over 12 years experience designing, leading and developing human performance programs across a range of industries.
 He has integrated human factors on numerous projects across all lifecycle phases and has a keen understanding of the demands of complex automated systems.
 Damien has also designed numerous training packages focussing on hypercognition; delivering his clients a unique capability in accelerating expertise.
 He has played key roles on international human performance working groups and helped develop numerous international standards including CANSO's Human Performance Standard of Excellence.
 As a Human Factors expert, his pragmatic and results-driven focus combined with exceptional comprehension of the field and formal accreditation in Change Management, mean your operational outcomes will be second to none.

 Performance Research Analyst